isackender/poke-collection/Readme.md

 #bulbasaur #002 ivysaur #005 charmeleon(s) #007 squirtle
 ```

-Text must be lowercase and the expected file format is one line with all the pokemon you have.

-If a pokemon is shiny, concatenate `(s)` its name.
+The expected file format consists of one line with lowercase text.
+If a Pokémon is shiny, append `(s)` to its name.

 ## Filters

 ![Filter images](https://i.imgur.com/p72G5lI.png)

+You can filter Pokémon by type.

-The selection of the filters is not overlapped.
-This means that if you select Fire and Groud types, it will display all the pokemon that have Fire **OR** Ground as their types.
+The filters are non-overlapping, meaning if you select both Fire and Ground types, it will display all Pokémon that have either Fire **or** Ground as their type.

+The first time a filter is used, it may take a bit longer to load as it filters the entire set of Pokémon.
+Once filtered, the selection is cached in memory to improve performance for future requests.

 ## Species